 FIND OUT MORE ABOUT FAMILY ASSISTANCE

-- Improve the quality of life of prisoners, people on release from prison, and their families
+- Improve the quality of life of people both in prison and on release, and their families

 - Ease the transition to life after prison